TroyMitchell911/riscv-caffeinix-compiler/README.md

 ### Installation

-To compile a cross-toolchain, you must first specify an installation address.
+To compile a cross-toolchain, you must first specify an **installation path**.
 If you do not specify one, it will be installed in the current source directory.

     $ sudo ./build.sh --prefix=/opt/riscv-caffeinix